0xPolygonMiden/compiler/README.md

     $ cargo make test

-This will run all of the unit tests in the workspace, as well as all of our literate tests, which are executed by the `filecheck` helper found in the `tools` folder.
+This will run all of the unit tests in the workspace, as well as all of our `lit` tests.

 ## Packaging